-The Harvard Belfer International and Global Affairs (BIGA) Summer Internship program allows students, in close consultation with IGA faculty members, to design rigorous 8- to 12-week internships at public, private, or non-profit organizations in the U.S. or abroad during the summer between their first and second year at HKS.
+The Harvard Belfer International and Global Affairs (BIGA) Summer Internship program allows students, in close consultation with IGA faculty members, to design rigorous 8-week internships at public, private, or non-profit organizations in the U.S. or abroad during the summer between their first and second year at HKS.

 Award recipients are chosen based on the merit of their statement of purpose and their academic standing.
 We encourage students to contact potential sponsors early.
 Students should leverage the services of the Office of Career Advancement (OCA), in particular the JACK database.
 They should also seek the advice of IGA faculty members as they develop proposals.
 Students may visit the IGA web portal for IGA-specific career- and internship-related information as well as to receive advice from former BIGA summer interns.

 The Harvard BIGA Summer Internship program provides up to $7,000 per student to cover salary and/or travel costs.
 (Final $500 installment is remitted upon completion of final report).

 Applications are due by 9 a.m. on Monday, March 30, 2015.
 Awards will be announced by mid-April.
 Please visit IGA web portal in February for particulars.

 Registered Kennedy School Master in Public Policy students, including BIGA Student Fellows, who have elected the IGA concentration, who will have completed two semesters of course work in residence, and who will be returning to the Kennedy School for the coming fall semester.
 You must be a returning student to apply.